edusevdev/todo-list-react/backlog.md

 ### Work In Progress

-- Tests unitarios utilizando React Testing Library y Jest.
+ - Configurar eslint y prettier

 ### TO DO

-- Tests de integración utilizando Cypress
+- Configurar Husky

 ### Done